Skip to main content

 What this all means for the new CASPA AI essay

-There is a deep irony in CASPA adding a new AI and Technology essay to the 2026-2027 application cycle.
-Applicants are being asked to write thoughtfully about AI as a clinical tool, while CASPA's certification explicitly prohibits using AI to write that essay.
-We have a complete guide to the new CASPA AI and Technology essay including the verbatim prompt and seven worked angles.
-The discipline of writing about AI without AI is part of the test.
+There is a deep irony in CASPA adding a new essay about AI in healthcare to the 2026-2027 cycle — PAEA's official name for it is the Situational Decision-Making Question — right alongside a certification that prohibits substantive AI use in drafting.
+Applicants are being asked to write thoughtfully about AI as a clinical tool, while CASPA's certification prohibits using AI to draft or rephrase that essay (though grammar checkers are now explicitly OK).
+We have a complete guide to the new CASPA AI and Technology essay with the verbatim prompt and seven worked angles.
+The discipline of writing about AI without AI as a co-author is part of the test.

 For a broader view of how individual PA programs are interpreting the CASPA central rule, see our survey of 20 PA programs' AI policies.
 The short version: 18 are silent, 1 has informal advisory language, and 1 (MEDEX Northwest) has its own published rules.
 The CASPA central certification is the rule that actually binds you.
 For an always-current list of every PA program's published AI position in one place, see our PA program AI policies aggregator for 2026.